 Could be signs of illness, especially if there are other signs like puffiness or sitting low on the perch with heavy breathing.
 Should consult an avian veterinarian.

 Your bird is straightening out its tail feathers during a grooming session.
 It also could be a sign of happiness at the sight of its owner.

 This could be a sign of anticipation, excitement, insecurity or nervousness.

 This tends to happen on the onslaught of spring.
 Male or female birds will do this as their hormones start to rage.
-Females will rub up against favourite toys, humans and flat surfaces.
+Females will rub up against their favourite toys, humans and flat surfaces.
 Males will rub themselves on perches, favourite toys and humans.
 This is a natural urge for them.
-It feels good.
-It does not mean that you need to go out and buy a new companion bird for your bird.
+It feels good for the bird but it does not mean that you need to go out and buy a new companion bird for your pet.
 It does not mean that your bird needs a mate or to sell your bird to a breeder to make it happy.
 Just ignore the incident and it will eventually will work itself out of your bird’s system as the mating season comes to an end.
 Occasionally, this becomes a behavioural problem.
 Sometimes it can stem from a medical problem as well.
-Like for instance a tumour on the brain.
+Like for instance, a tumour on the brain.
 If this is the case, consult an avian veterinarian and then an avian behaviour consultant.